FlorentRu/Customer-Churns-Predictive-Model/README.md

 The initial version of the Random Forest model was built using default hyperparameters.
 The code reads the dataset from a CSV file, preprocesses the data, and trains a Random Forest classifier.
 The model is evaluated based on accuracy and classification report.

 #### Requirements:
-Python 3.x
+- Python 3.x
-pandas
+- Pandas
-scikit-learn
+- Scikit-learn

 ### After Hyperparameters Tuning
 After identifying the need for improving model performance, hyperparameters tuning was performed using Grid Search.
 The code now includes a grid search for n_estimators, max_depth, and min_samples_split hyperparameters.
 The best hyperparameters are determined, and the model is retrained with the optimized settings.
 Performance evaluation is conducted with the tuned model.

 #### Requirements
-Python 3.x
+- Python 3.x
-pandas
+- Pandas
-scikit-learn
+- Scikit-learn

 ## Linear Regression Model for Customer Churn Prediction